vmware-archive/streaming-runtimes/docs/why/why-streaming-runtime.md

 # Why Streaming Runtime?

+Microservices, containers, and Kubernetes help to free apps from infrastructure, enabling them to work independently and run anywhere.
+With Streaming Runtime, you can make the most of these cloud native patterns, automate the security and delivery of containerized streaming workloads, and proactively manage apps in production.
+It’s all about freeing developers to do their thing: build great apps.

 ## Control Plane vs Data Plane

 As a design pattern, the `Control Plane` (CP) is a sub-system that __defines__ and __controls__ how the work should be done.